 For assistance with removing peer-to-peer file sharing applications and copyright infringing materials, contact your departmental computer support professionals.

 What next?
-If you have any questions or if you receive any type of notice or warning on your email account concerning this, please contact Student Legal Services.
+If you have any questions or if you receive any type of notice or warning on your email account concerning this, please contact us.